 This past spring, St. Croix Valley residents and guests gathered to enjoy an enchanted evening at the Royal Golf Club in Lake Elmo while raising funds to support the charitable work of the United Way of Washington County East.

 The votes are in!
 Here are the top 3 finalists in each category of this year's Best of St. Croix Valley.

-The 2017 Best of St. Croix Valley survey is almost here!
-Don't miss your chance to vote for your favorite shops, restaurants, hot spots and more.
-The results of our annual readers’ choice survey will be printed in July, in our special Best of edition of St. Croix Valley Magazine, and we'll need your help to fill it with the best St. Croix Valley has to offer.
+Voting for the 2019 Best of St. Croix Valley survey is now closed.
+The results of our annual readers’ choice survey will be printed in June, in our special Best of edition of St. Croix Valley Magazine, and we'll need your help to fill it with the best St. Croix Valley has to offer.

 Summer Smiles & Sweet Corn by Anne Jackson

 Big River Farms is a St. Croix Valley certified organic vegetable farm comprising, according to Minnesota Food Association programs manager Laura Hedeen, about 30 tillable acres.
 Small but mighty, these 30 acres have a huge impact on the lives of many Minn.

 The county fair brings communities together to create a fun environment and celebrate people who make a difference.
 While most people's experience ends when they leave the fair, for the Fairest of the Fair, the experience lasts the entire year.

 Muslims in the St. Croix Valley and throughout the east metro will soon have a beautiful, brand new house of worship.
 Construction on a mosque in Afton began in 2017 and was set to open this past summer.
 Plans had been in the works for almost a decade.

 The St. Croix Valley is the focus or backdrop to some of the most beautiful photography.
 And Instagram is a great place to spotlight and share what both professional and amateur photographers capture along the way.